SEAN: There’s still not a great deal of manga out for this final week of the year, but there’s a bit more than last week. Let’s see what we’ve got.

 Gen Manga has a new title, called Stones of Power, which would appear from its cover art to star a catgirl shrine maiden.

-MELINDA: If there’s one thing I’ve learned about Gen Manga, it’s that I should always pay more attention to it than I think I should.
+MJ: If there’s one thing I’ve learned about Gen Manga, it’s that I should always pay more attention to it than I think I should.
 So I’ll be checking this out for sure.

 ASH: I remember enjoying the early chapters of Stones of Power when Gen was serializing it, so I’m looking forward to reading the whole thing!